-Taking place between Saturday 18 August and Monday 27 August, GeorgeFest18 has something for everyone with a wide range of themed events and activities.
-As well as a packed programme of fascinating guided walks and talks, there are many events that reveal some of the town’s hidden Georgian treasures.
-Culloden Tower, Temple Lodge and Millgate House are host venues for a musical soiree; and there are open days at Culloden Tower and Mr Yorke’s Walled Garden.
+Many of the events reveal some of the town’s most prominent (and hidden!)
+Georgian treasures.
+Culloden Tower, Millgate House and a prestigious Frenchgate town house are host venues for a musical soiree; and there are open days at Culloden Tower and Mr Yorke’s walled garden.

 RICHMOND - A Gem of Georgian Town

 Richmond was founded around 1071 but people have lived in the area since the earliest times.
 This is a town that oozes history but for many its heyday was the Georgian era, spanning the years 1714 to 1837.

 During this period, Richmond flourished – thanks to the prosperity brought by trade in corn, wool, knitting and lead.
 It became an important regional hub for social activities, bringing with it wealth and status.
 Fine buildings sprang up and the town gained a reputation for beauty and elegance with a ‘season’ that became very popular with polite society.